ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-02-element-offset.md

-#### Element offset
+### Element offset

 The members are stored in the memory in the order they are defined.

-This is very important, because it means that swapping lines of member definition will completely change the memory representation.
+This is very important because it means that swapping lines of member definition will completely change the memory representation.

 In order to find element byte offset, please use the dedicated *UDT_ElementOffset* function:
 ```thinbasic